Update 29 June 2020

 Do I have to top up my staff’s salaries?

-An employer can choose to top up an employee’s salary beyond this but is not obliged to under this scheme.
+For periods up to 30 June 2020 an employer can choose to top up an employee’s salary beyond this but is not obliged to under this scheme.
+In September and October 2020, the grants are reduced to 70% and then 60% with the employer making the difference up to at least 80% as follows:

 Is the figure of £2,500 a gross figure and will tax and Employers/Employees NIC contributions still be deducted?